stampf/scaffolding-for-a-sustainable-p2p-humanity/README.md

 Consequently, this very document aimed to be a work in progress AND collaboratively constructed.
 Ideas proposed herein are just this: proposals, and what's legible at one time may not be n the future anymore, for a consensus toward something else might have emerged.

 **Let's move from a world of United Nations to a world of United People.**

+The short URL for this collaborative work is http://bit.ly/UP-draft.